easybuilders/easybuild/docs/Configuration.rst

 This page discusses the recommended style of configuring EasyBuild, which is supported since EasyBuild v1.3.0.

-For deprecated/outdated documentation on the legacy way of configuring EasyBuild, see `Configuration Legacy`_.
+For deprecated/outdated documentation on the legacy way of configuring EasyBuild, see :doc:`Configuration Legacy`.

 Supported configuration types
 -----------------------------